On $1/2$ estimate for global Newlander-Nirenberg theorem: Iteration scheme and convergence of maps

 where $B_0$ is some large ball and $ \dist(D_j, \Uc)$ is bounded below by some positive constant.
-By applying extension, we assume that for each $j$, the map $F_j$ is a diffeomorphism from $B_0$ onto itself, and the defining function $\rho_j$ of the domain $D_j$ is defined in the whole space.
+By applying extension, we assume that for each $j$, the map $F_j$ is a diffeomorphism from $B_0$ onto itself, $F_j$ is an identity map outside $\Uc$, and the defining function $\rho_j$ of the domain $D_j$ is defined in $\C^n$.